pthomasfournet/nytspellingbeesolver/CONTRIBUTING.md

 # Contributing to NYT Spelling Bee Solver

-Thank you for your interest in contributing to this project!

 ## Development Workflow

-We use a simple two-branch workflow to keep the `main` branch stable:
+This project uses a two-branch workflow to maintain stability in the main branch:

 ```
 main   ──────o────────o────────o──────>  (production/stable releases)